FreeFlarum/freeflarum.com/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug:**

-[//]: # "A clear and concise description of what the bug is."
+[//]: # "Replace this line with a clear and concise description of what the bug is, or start writing below it."

 **My FreeFlarum forum URL:**